Take the first step to writing your children’s book story. Get your copy of the children’s book template here to help you get started.

 Do you have a story that will make the perfect children’s book?
 But you don’t know where to start, let alone how to write a children’s book?

 That exactly how I felt when I started researching the world of children’s literature.
 There’s SO MUCH to learn and it’s very easy to make a mistake.
 Unless, you have someone that can guide you.
 So that’s what I’m going to help you with in this post. 👇

 All You Need to Know to Write a Children’s Book:

-- Being able to do research using existing comp books
+- Research using existing comp books

 Each of these steps is listed below (Or you can skip ahead to the step that interests you most!)